 Apply for a Passport Online

 If you are a South African citizen you can apply for a passport online via eHome Affairs.
 This is a huge relief because queuing at a Home Affairs branch can be painful.
 I had an awful experience attempting to queue at Home Affairs in December.
 I stood for hours and the queue DID NOT MOVE.
 I realised that I am not as patient as I thought I was.
+(Others have had better experiences at their Home Affairs branches so don’t write this off as an option.)

 This is what is required for a tourist passport application: